Jaw-dropping South Asia Snorkeling: The 10 Best Spots in Indonesia

 4 - BANDA ISLANDS

-Formerly known as the Spice Islands, the Banda Islands have only recently opened up as a prime snorkeling spot.
+Formerly known as the Spice Islands, the Banda Islands have only recently opened up as a best snorkeling spot in indonesia.
 Boasting some of the most dramatic underwater landscapes in the region, with sweeping coral gardens and vibrant species of fish, snorkelers can encounter blockbuster big predators like hammerhead sharks and Napoleon Wrasse.

 Combining spectacular reefs and exhilarating marine life encounters, it’s a must-visit for adventurous divers.
 Its deep water basin and powerful currents have created the perfect environment for migrating scalloped hammerheads.
 For the best chance of seeing these shy and ethereal predators, schedule your trip between September until November.